Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 <!-- > -->

 In a nutshell, Reactive programming is programming with Event Streams.

-An Event Stream is like an Array of events.
-Arrays map things in space.
-Event streams map things in time.

 React uses Reactive Programming to create a front end architecture that updates views with streams of events as they occur in time.
 Changing a value will update a view in React.